nim-lang/Nim/doc/gc.rst

 Multi-paradigm Memory Management Strategies
 ===========================================

+.. default-role:: option

 To choose the memory management strategy use the `--gc:` switch.

-- `--gc:refc`.
-This is the default GC.
+--gc:refc    This is the default GC.
 It's a deferred reference counting based garbage collector with a simple Mark&Sweep backup GC in order to collect cycles.
 Heaps are thread-local.
-- `--gc:markAndSweep`.
-Simple Mark-And-Sweep based garbage collector.
+--gc:markAndSweep  Simple Mark-And-Sweep based garbage collector.
   Heaps are thread-local.
-- `--gc:boehm`.
-Boehm based garbage collector, it offers a shared heap.
+--gc:boehm    Boehm based garbage collector, it offers a shared heap.
-- `--gc:go`.
-Go's garbage collector, useful for interoperability with Go.
+--gc:go    Go's garbage collector, useful for interoperability with Go.
   Offers a shared heap.
-- `--gc:arc`.
-Plain reference counting with
+--gc:arc    Plain reference counting with
   `move semantic optimizations <destructors.html#move-semantics>`_, offers a shared heap.
   It offers deterministic performance for `hard realtime`:idx: systems.
 Reference cycles cause memory leaks, beware.

-- `--gc:orc`.
-Same as `--gc:arc` but adds a cycle collector based on "trial deletion".
+--gc:orc    Same as `--gc:arc` but adds a cycle collector based on "trial deletion".
   Unfortunately, that makes its performance profile hard to reason about so it is less useful for hard real-time systems.

-- `--gc:none`.
-No memory management strategy nor a garbage collector.
+--gc:none    No memory management strategy nor a garbage collector.
 Allocated memory is simply never freed.
 You should use `--gc:arc` instead.